Wayne Henderson (footballer): International career

-Henderson represented Republic of Ireland at every level including the U-16 team at the 2000 UEFA European Under-16 Football Championship and the U-20 team at the 2003 FIFA World Youth Championship, and was the first-choice goalkeeper for the Republic of Ireland Under-21 football team.
+Henderson represented Republic of Ireland at every level including the U-16 team at the 2000 UEFA European Under-16 Championship and the U-20 team at the 2003 FIFA World Youth Championship, and was the first-choice goalkeeper for the Republic of Ireland Under-21 football team.

 On 16 February 2006 Henderson received his first senior call up to the Republic of Ireland and made his international debut on 1 March 2006, playing in the second half of the 3–0 win over Sweden.
 He received his second cap in the 1–0 defeat to Chile, although keeping a clean sheet.
 Henderson was also called up to face the Czech Republic in a Euro 2008 qualifier in October 2006; the final score was 1–1, and against San Marino in a Euro 2008 qualifier, finishing 2 – 1 to Ireland.
 He was capped six times by the Republic of Ireland from 2006 to 2007.